MicrosoftDocs/win32/desktop-src/gdi/wm-setredraw.md

 ---
-Description: An application sends the WM\_SETREDRAW message to a window to allow changes in that window to be redrawn or to prevent changes in that window from being redrawn. ms.assetid: 0085a55e-7bf6-4eb6-a649-832b685db1cc
+description: An application sends the WM\_SETREDRAW message to a window to allow changes in that window to be redrawn or to prevent changes in that window from being redrawn. ms.assetid: 0085a55e-7bf6-4eb6-a649-832b685db1cc
 title: WM_SETREDRAW message (Winuser.h)
 ms.topic: reference